sekilab/RoadDamageDetector/README.md

 - D01 was merged into D00.
 - D01 and D11 were abolished.
 - D50(Manhole and Handhole) was added.
+- Some labels have been added or corrected.

 ## Dataset Tutorial
 We also created the tutorial of Road Damage Dataset.